Philatelic fakes and forgeries: Postal forgeries or counterfeits

 Those who produce counterfeits appeal to a very different market from philatelists.
 They depend on their stamps being produced in large quantities in order to be able to recover their outlay.
-The person who would use them must feel that he can purchase them for a price that is significantly lower than what he would pay at a legitimate post office, or is perhaps duped into thinking they are genuine.
+The person who would use them must feel that he or she can purchase them for a price that is significantly lower than the price at a legitimate post office, or is perhaps duped into thinking they are genuine.
 This makes the most common current stamp used for everyday mailing a prime target for counterfeiting activity.

 The earliest commercial forgeries are all postal, and the Penny Black was the first stamp to be copied in 1840, its first year.
 Partial forgery consists of changing colors or changing the face values of stamps to imitate a higher value stamp.
 Other tricks consisted of methods to make the cancellation disappear (chemically erasing, placing a second stamp on it if it just hits a corner).
-The Spanish Post Office had to change its stamps almost annually between 1850 to 1879 to stay ahead of the forgers.
+The Spanish Post Office had to change its stamps almost annually between 1850 and 1879 to stay ahead of the forgers.